Blackened Cod

 - In a small bowl, mix together smoked paprika, sea salt, sugar, black pepper, garlic powder, onion powder, dried oregano, and cayenne pepper.

-- Melt 1 tablespoon of the butter and brush onto both sides of fish and sprinkle with seasoning on both sides.
+- Melt 1 tablespoon of butter and brush it onto both sides of the fish, and sprinkle with seasoning on both sides.

 - Melt remaining butter in a skillet over medium-high heat and cook fish for about 4 minutes, carefully flip over, and cook another 2-3 minutes, until cooked through and flaky.